National Summer Soccer League: Background

 The former New Zealand National Soccer League, which spanned from 1970 to 1992, had faced several financial issues during its existence, primarily travel expenses associated with teams partaking in a nationwide tournament.
-In order to mitigate travel expenses, the national tournament was replaced by a regional tournament, the winning teams in each region then competed in a subsequently shorter national tournament (the Superclub competition).
+In order to mitigate travel expenses, the national tournament was replaced by a regional tournament; the winning teams in each region then competed in a shorter national tournament (the Superclub competition).
 However, this tournament also had drawbacks of its own, specifically the dilution of playing standard caused by the inclusion of more amateur teams in each region.
-After just three seasons of the Superclub competition it was scrapped and ultimately replaced by a new competition, the National Summer Soccer League.
+After just three seasons of the Superclub competition, it was scrapped and ultimately replaced by a new competition, the National Summer Soccer League.

 The new league included invited teams, rather than featuring the traditional promotion and relegation system.
 Selection criteria for these teams involved the financial strength of the club and its location.
 The league also featured a championship play-off session at the end of the seasons, involving teams finishing high in the table.
-The new competition was played during the summer months, with the 1996 season running from January to May, and subsequent seasons running from November to March (the season being named for the year in which the final took place).
+The new competition was played during the summer months, with the 1996 season running from January to May and subsequent seasons running from November to March (the season being named for the year in which the final took place).